 The way in which it works is not fully understood, but it is thought that folate deficiency may impair the metabolism of the 'feel good' neurotransmitters serotonin, dopamine and noradrenaline .

 Zinc is often lacking in processed foods and vegan diets as major sources of this essential mineral are meat, fish and poultry.
-Although it is present in plant foods, it’s availability to the body may be compromised when compared with zinc derived from animal produce.
+Although it is present in plant foods, its uptake by the body may be compromised when compared with zinc derived from animal produce.

 Iodine, which we obtain in our diets from fish, shellfish and iodised salt, is critical for the optimum functioning of the thyroid gland.
 The thyroid affects the body in many ways; affecting our energy levels, our immune function and our brain performance.